 Induction of experimental diabetes caused a significant increase (p<0.05) in the alkaline phosphatase (ALP) activity of the induced groups compared to the normal control group, which was not induced (figure 10).
 Treatment with the standard drug (100mg/kg gluformin) and the extract at a dose of 200mg/kg bodyweight caused a significant decrease (p<0.05) in the alkaline phosphatase (ALP) activity of the treated groups compared to the untreated (Group B).
 However, a better reduction in the ALP activity was observed in the group treated with the 200 mg/kg ethanol extract of the combination compared with that of 100 mg/kg bodyweight.
 There was a significant decrease (p<0.05) in the direct bilirubin concentration of the group treated with 200mg/kg bodyweight compared to the diabetic untreated group (figure 11).
 Diabetes caused a significant increase (p<0.05) in the total bilirubin concentration of the diabetic untreated group.
-Treatment with the standard drug caused a significant reduction in the total bilirubin concentration compared with the untreated diabeti group (figure 12).
+Treatment with the standard drug caused a significant reduction in the total bilirubin concentration compared with the untreated diabetic group (figure 12).

-Figure 8: Effect of administration of a combination of ethanol extract of V. amygdalyna and Z. officinale on aspartate transaminase activity of alloxan-induced diabetic rats.
+Figure 8: Effect of administration of a combination of ethanol extract of V. amygdalina and Z. officinale on aspartate transaminase activity of alloxan-induced diabetic rats.

-Figure 9: Effect of administration of a combination of ethanol extract of V. amygdalyna and Z. officinale on alanine transaminase activity of alloxan-induced diabetic rats.
+Figure 9: Effect of administration of a combination of ethanol extract of V. amygdalina and Z. officinale on alanine transaminase activity of alloxan-induced diabetic rats.

-Figure 10: Effect of administration of a combination of ethanol extract of V. amygdalyna and Z. officinale on alkaline phosphatase activity of alloxan-induced diabetic rats.
+Figure 10: Effect of administration of a combination of ethanol extract of V. amygdalina and Z. officinale on alkaline phosphatase activity of alloxan-induced diabetic rats.

-Figure 11: Effect of administration of a combination of ethanol extract of V. amygdalyna and Z. officinale on direct bilirubin concentration of alloxan-induced diabetic rats.
+Figure 11: Effect of administration of a combination of ethanol extract of V. amygdalina and Z. officinale on direct bilirubin concentration of alloxan-induced diabetic rats.

-Figure 12: Effect of administration of a combination of ethanol extract of V. amygdalyna and Z. officinale on total bilirubin concentration of alloxan-induced diabetic rats.
+Figure 12: Effect of administration of a combination of ethanol extract of V. amygdalina and Z. officinale on total bilirubin concentration of alloxan-induced diabetic rats.

 Discussion

 Diabetes mellitus is known metabolic disorder that manifests due to free radical generation leading to oxidative stress.
 The increasing effect of diabetes menacing the quality of human life requires extensive research into discovery and development of efficient hypoglycemic agent free of adverse effects.
 Thus, medicinal plants are continually being investigated using animal model of the disease with the view of developing comparatively safe anti-diabetic plant-based products (Tamiru et al., 2012; Soliman, 2016).
 Our research revealed that the combination of ethanol extract of V. amygdalina and Z. officinale was able to ameliorate experimental diabetes in diabetic animals.
 This could be as a result of important phytochemicals found in the plants which helped to mop up the free radicals generated as a result of diabetic condition.
-This is in line with the findings of Musa et al. (2025) who reported the hypoglycemic activity of coadministration of V. amygdalina and Z. officinale rhyzomes in normoglycemic Wistar rats
+This is in line with the findings of Musa et al. (2025) who reported the hypoglycemic activity of coadministration of V. amygdalina and Z. officinale rhizomes in normoglycemic Wistar rats